-Second, it makes two modifications to the syntactic representation of logophoricity by restricting logophoric domains to spellout domains (instead of full propositions as previously assumed) and by treating OP{LOG} as a verb-like operator introducing a subject (prolog); this twofold innovation crucially entails that prolog can serve as an A-binder for anaphors.
+Second, it makes two modifications to the syntactic representation of logophoricity by restricting logophoric domains to spellout domains (instead of full CPs as previously assumed; see Charnavel 2020b: 709-711 for discussion) and by treating OP{LOG} as a verb-like operator introducing a subject (prolog); this twofold innovation crucially entails that prolog can serve as an A-binder for anaphors.

-Under Charnavel's hypothesis, apparently exempt anaphors like herself in (39)a are thus in fact bound locally (i.e. within their spellout domain) by the implicit logophoric pronoun prolog.
-This predicts that descriptively exempt anaphors must be logophorically interpreted, and thus derives (instead of postulating) the correlation between logophoricity and exemption observed in many unrelated languages (see aforementioned references and review in Charnavel 2020a).
+Under Charnavel's hypothesis, apparently exempt anaphors like herself in (39)a are thus in fact bound locally (i.e. within their spellout domain) by the implicit logophoric pronoun pro{log}.
+This predicts that descriptively exempt anaphors must be logophorically interpreted, and thus derives (instead of postulating) the correlation between logophoricity and exemption observed in many unrelated languages (see e.g. French elle-même and son propre, Mandarin ziji, Icelandic sig or Korean caki-casin, as discussed in aforementioned references and reviewed in Charnavel 2020a).